PaymentRequest APIs

 Time limiting

 You can apply time based limits on your PaymentRequests by specifying a point in time in the future via paymentExpiryDatetime field.
-This field will be set automatically by Azupay if no value is supplied for Dynamic PayID PaymentRequest based on your default value.
+This field will be set automatically by Azupay if no value is supplied for the Dynamic PayID PaymentRequest based on your default value.

 Amount limiting